Angienoelhaverly/Credit_Risk_Analysis/README.md

 ## Results
 Describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 ### Naive Random Oversampling
-The first model was trained with data sampled using the naive random overampling technique, which increases sampling from the minority class until both classes are balanced.
+The first model was trained with data sampled using the naive random overampling technique.
+In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.

 ![naive](https://user-images.githubusercontent.com/73972332/113496730-5b7d6980-94b1-11eb-96cb-7b9c99a26ee6.png)

 ### SMOTE Oversampling
+The synthetic minority oversampling technique (SMOTE) is another oversampling approach to deal with unbalanced datasets.
+In SMOTE, like random oversampling, the size of the minority is increased.
+The key difference between the two lies in how the minority class is increased in size.
+In SMOTE, new instances are interpolated.
+That is, for an instance from the minority class, a number of its closest neighbors is chosen.
+Based on the values of these neighbors, new values are created.
+It's important to note that although SMOTE reduces the risk of oversampling, it does not always outperform random oversampling.
+Another deficiency of SMOTE is its vulnerability to outliers.

 ![smote](https://user-images.githubusercontent.com/73972332/113496731-5d472d00-94b1-11eb-9712-8106465f7c72.png)

 ### Cluster Centroids (Undersampling)